fwdcp/StatusSpec/README.md

 Usage
 -----
 To install, place the `StatusSpec` folder within the `custom` folder in the `tf` directory.
-Because this plugin is not signed by Valve, you must launch TF2 with the `-insecure` option in order for this plugin to be active and will not be able to use this plugin on VAC-secured servers.
+Because this plugin is not signed by Valve, you will not be able to use this plugin on VAC-secured servers and must launch TF2 with the `-insecure` option in order for this plugin to be active.

 ### AntiFreeze
 *forces spectator GUI to refresh constantly, eliminating many HUD issues after game unpauses*